fodori/jsonui/packages/docs-site/src/pages/api-json/apiJson.md

 ### State management or data storage

-The state management is an independent layer in JSONUI.
+The state management stores form state or any information what is needed to store.
+It is independent from **model**.
 It represents a permissive and dynamic tree graf structure.
 Like a JSON file.
-Each JSONUI instance a separate data store, based on the `id` param of `JsonUI` component.
-Each JSONUI instance has multiple stores representing multiple data tree or separate storage.
+Each JSONUI instance has multiple stores (each one has a name/key) representing multiple data tree or separate storage.
-Actually, the `data` store is persistent.
-You can define unlimited data store.
 What you need is, just use a specific name in JSON Definition.
 JSONUI use [json-pointer](https://www.npmjs.com/package/json-pointer) to tell the `path` what kind of data we need.

 We have 2 built-in functions which can help to read and write your state management.